sagiegurari/simple-oracledb/docs/api.md

   }
 });

-//read all rows in bulks (streaming results) connection.query('SELECT * FROM departments WHERE manager_id > :id', [110], {
+//read all rows in bulks (split results) connection.query('SELECT * FROM departments WHERE manager_id > :id', [110], {
-  streamResults: true,
+  splitResults: true,
-  bulkRowsAmount: 100 //The amount of rows to fetch (for streaming, thats the max rows that the callback will get for each streaming invocation)
+  bulkRowsAmount: 100 //The amount of rows to fetch (for splitting results, that is the max rows that the callback will get for each callback invocation)
 }, function onResults(error, results) {
   if (error) {
     //handle error...